jvanasco/dogpile_backend_redis_advanced/README.md

 Maturity
 --------------------------------------

 This package is pre-release.
-I've been using these strategies in production via a custom fork of dogpile for several years, but am currently migrating it to a plugin.
+I've been using these strategies in production via a custom fork of `dogpile.cache` for several years, but am currently migrating it to a plugin.

 Maintenance and Upstream Compatibility
 --------------------------------------

-Some files in /tests are entirely from dogpile as-is:
+Some files in /tests are entirely from `dogpile.cache` as-is:

 *   /tests/conftest.py
 *   /tests/cache/\__init__.py
 *   /tests/cache/\_fixtures.py

-They are versions from dogpile.cache 0.6.2
+They are versions from `dogpile.cache` 0.6.2

-The core file, `/cache/backends/redis_advanced.py` inherits from dogpile's `/cache/backends/redis.py`
+The core file, `/cache/backends/redis_advanced.py` inherits from `dogpile.cache`'s `/cache/backends/redis.py`

 Testing